Totbian/odometry/README.md

 For the code, please make sure to use the correct pin numbers, I have changed a few during testing to make it nicer.

-Hope you are all enjoying the challange!
+Hope you are all enjoying the challange! :boom: :boom: :punch: